-4 Click Continue to save the information and return to the New Replication Server dialog box.
+4 Press Ctrl+A to accept the information and return to the New Replication Server dialog box.

-Editing the interfaces file

-The interfaces file contains network address information for each Adaptive Server and Replication Server in your replication system.
+Editing the interfaces fileThe interfaces file contains network address information for each Adaptive Server and Replication Server in your replication system.

 To reach the interfaces file screen, select Replication Server Interfaces Information from the Replication Server Information screen.